On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

 Things To Do in Horta, Faial

-Horta is a great base for your adventures.
-The city has lots of accommodation and food options.
+The city of Horta is a great base with lots of accommodation and food options.
 Any destination on the island is less than 40 minutes away by car.
-Founded in the 1400’s, Horta is Faial’s largest town and has a number of things to do and see.
+Founded in the 1400’s, Horta is Faial’s largest urban centre and has a number of things to see and do.

-The marina is a must-see, conveniently located in the center of town.
+The marina is a must-see, conveniently located in the city centre.

 This world-renowned marina has become a favoured stop on cross-Atlantic sea trips and is a linking point for international regattas.
 A number of tour operators offer whale watching tours, fishing expeditions and sightseeing cruises from the marina.